You are here

 The Institute of Museum and Library Services

-The Institute of Museum and Library Services (IMLS) is an independent federal agency that fosters leadership, innovation, and a lifetime of learning by supporting museums and libraries throughout the country.
-In broad outline, IMLS grant programs are designed to achieve the following four objectives: (1) to stimulate excellence and provide access to learning and information resources in all types of libraries for individuals of all ages; (2) to promote targeted library services to people of diverse geographic, cultural, and socioeconomic backgrounds, to individuals with disabilities, and to people with limited information skills; (3) to encourage museums in their educational role; (4) to assist museums in modernizing their facilities so that they are better able to conserve the cultural, historic and scientific heritage of the United States.
-Representative projects include: national leadership grants to support model projects in museums and libraries; library grants to states to improve access to information through electronic resources sharing; Native American library service grants to support the library programs used by tribes and Alaska Native villages; grants to support institution assessment of collections management and public programs in museums; and conservation grants to support the preservation of manuscripts, books and artifacts in the nation's museums.
+The Institute of Museum and Library Services (IMLS) is an independent federal agency that advances, supports, and empowers America’s museums, libraries, and related organizations through grantmaking, research, and policy development.
+In broad outline, IMLS grant programs are designed to achieve the following four objectives: (1) to support learning and literacy for all people of all ages through museums and libraries; (2) to strengthen the capacity of museums and libraries to improve the well-being of their communities; (3) to make strategic investments that increase access to information, ideas, and networks through libraries and museums; and (4) to strategically align its resources and relationships to support libraries and museums nationwide.
+Representative programs include: national leadership grants to support model projects in museums and libraries; library grants to States to improve access to information throughout the Nation; Native American library service grants to support the library programs used by Native American Tribes and Alaska Native villages; grants to support institution assessment of collections management and public programs in museums; and conservation grants to support the preservation of manuscripts, books and artifacts in the nation's museums.

 Office of General Counsel